merative/acd-containers/src/pages/usage/faqs.md

 ## How can I have my input text returned back in the response?

 The input text is not returned in the response by default.
-However, if you wish to have the input text returned back in the response, you may do so by passing in the `return_analyzed_text=true` query parameter on _/analyze_ API calls.
+However, if you wish to have the input text returned back in the response, you may do so by passing in the `return_analyzed_text=true` query parameter on _analyze_ API calls.

 ## Are the other annotators able to leverage corrected text from the spell checker annotator?